Diego41ITA/EEG-analysis/README.md

 ---

+## 🧑‍💻 Classification details
+The classification task in this project was performed using a Support Vector Machine (SVM), a supervised machine learning algorithm known for its effectiveness in binary classification tasks.
+SVM works by learning to classify labeled training data to make accurate predictions on unseen, unlabeled data.
+- **One-vs-Rest (OvR) Classification:** Since SVM is inherently a binary classifier, and our task involves multiple visual categories (animals, body parts, food, vehicles, and tools), we employed a One-vs-Rest (OvR) approach.
+This involves training multiple SVM classifiers, each one distinguishing one category against the rest of the categories.
+In total, five SVM classifiers were trained, one for each category.
+- **Training and Testing Procedure:** The data for training and testing were standardized, and the dataset was split randomly into training (70%) and testing (30%) subsets.
+This split was repeated ten times to ensure the robustness of the results.
+We also performed a tenfold cross-validation to prevent overfitting and to ensure the classifier's generalization ability.
+- **Evaluation Metrics:** The classification performance was evaluated using standard metrics, including accuracy, mean, and standard deviation of predictions across the ten iterations.
+For comparison, we also evaluated baseline performance using EEG features from the pre-stimulus period (100 to 0 ms), where we expect the classification to be near chance (20% accuracy for five categories).
+This helps to ensure that the classifier is capturing meaningful patterns rather than noise.
+- **Feature Importance:** To identify which features contributed most to the classification accuracy, we performed a permutation importance analysis.
+This method involves randomly shuffling a feature's values and measuring the drop in model performance.
+A significant drop in performance indicates that the feature is important for the model's prediction.

+---

 ## 📊 Results
 - **Inter-Trial Analysis:** Achieved up to 97% accuracy for visual category classification
 - **Single-Trial Analysis:** Achieved up to 34% accuracy for "Body parts" category